The ORBIT methodology in practice — where theory meets execution

 1–3 days total = 90%+ compression

 This isn't theoretical.
-Teams using AI-assisted, mission-aligned development workflows are demonstrating 10-50x compression of traditional timelines — not by cutting corners but by eliminating the coordination overhead, context switching, tool navigation, and waiting that constituted the vast majority of elapsed time.
+Teams using AI-assisted, mission-aligned development workflows report 10-50x compression of traditional timelines (practitioner reports, not controlled studies) — not by cutting corners but by eliminating the coordination overhead, context switching, tool navigation, and waiting that constituted the vast majority of elapsed time.

 The same compression applies to every enterprise function once complexity collapses: